-Students and employees may request interim restorative and preventive measures by contacting the Director, the Dean of Students, or the Director of Human Resources.
+Students and employees may request interim restorative and preventive measures by contacting either Director.

 Policy violations, including violation of interim measures, will result in corrective actions and sanctions, which may involve affirmative requirements such as education, training, counseling, monitoring, supervision, no-contact orders, and security, as well as disciplinary actions, up to and including suspension and dismissal from the University.